 - Supports parallel testing of the application

-- You can set the priorities so that test methods will be executed in order.
+- You can set the priorities to execute test methods in order.

-- You can easily integrate various tools like build tools (Maven) & different IDE like (Eclipse).
+- You can easily integrate tools like build tools (Maven) & different IDEs like (Eclipse).

 - Supported different Annotations like @BeforeSuite, @AfterSuite, @BeforeClass, @AfterClass, @BeforeTest, @AfterTest, @BeforeGroups, @AfterGroups, @BeforeMethod, @AfterMethod, @DataProvider, @Factory, @Listeners, @Parameters, @Test.